Setasign/ComposerIoncubeLicenseInstaller/README.md

 ## How does it work?
-The license has to be a standalone composer package simular to this:
+The license has to be a standalone composer package similar to this:
 ```composer
 {
    "type":"ioncube-license",